CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 Future updates will expand compatibility.

-# Jetson nano setup
+# Jetson Nano setup
-Setup nano using instructions from Nvidia. https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro
+Setup Jetson Nano using instructions from Nvidia. https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#intro
 Once you have your nano setup open a terminal and run the following commands to install necessary files.
 `sudo apt-get install update`